-What is the number one threat for me and my family and how likely it is to occur?
+- What is the number one threat to my family and me and how likely it is to occur?

-What will happen with my house if it does take place?
+- What will happen to my house if it does take place?
 Will it affect the integrity of my house?

-Will there be an imminent danger for me and my loved ones if I bug-in?
+- Will there be an imminent danger to me and my loved ones if I bug-in?
 Am I staying because of comfort and because I don’t want to leave?

-Here is what you should do in order to bug-in safely.
+Here is what you should do to bug-in safely.

 Water, you must store water!